Caspersn2/EnergyIDE/InstructionCounter/readme.md

 ## Work list

 - [x] Implement Call functionality, to follow calls in the CIL code
-- [ ] Fix unimplemented instructions
-- [ ] Implement option to select between (Simple Counting and Simulation)
+- [x] Implement option to select between (Simple Counting and Simulation)
+- [ ] Fix unimplemented instructions (ongoing)
 - [ ] Make the simulation work with multiple classes (Call, results)
+- [ ] Find out how to call third part libraries / system libraries
+- [ ] Add option to decompile existing DLL files and count
+- [ ] Add functionality to randomize the input parameters for specified functions which takes arguments